ayushpradhan18/IBM-LOAN_data_Analysis/README.md

 # PROJECTS
-Supervised learning with Machine Learning algorithms This repository is a hands-on project performed during the Machine Learning course by IBM/Coursera
+Supervised learning with Machine Learning algorithms This repository is a hands-on project by IBM

 Prerequisites
 Jupyter Notebook